Tanzania Travel Guide

 Do US citizens need a visa for Tanzania?

 Having a visa is a requirement for US citizens visiting Tanzania.
-You will have to apply for a visa before you plan on visiting Tanzania, or apply for a tourist visa upon arrival. -
+You will have to apply for a visa before you plan on visiting Tanzania, or you will simply need to pay for a visa upon arrival at Kilimanjaro airport. -

 Can you get a Tanzania visa on arrival?

-You can receive a Tanzania visa upon arrival from the entry port at the Tanzanian airport.
-While that is still a possibility, it is highly recommended to apply for a visa online ahead of time, either online or at a Tanzanian embassy. -
+You will receive your Tanzania visa upon arrival from the entry port at the Tanzanian airport.
+We recommend applying for a visa online ahead of time, either online or at a Tanzanian embassy, to reduce your wait time at the airport. -

 How long does a Tanzania visa take?

-It takes ten days for a Tanzania visa application to be processed.
-It will also take some extra time to receive approval for their visa upon making payments before you can start traveling to Tanzania. -
+It usually takes around ten days for a Tanzania visa application to be processed.
+It will then take a little more time to receive approval for your visa, upon making payment, before you can start your travels in Tanzania.
+We would recommend applying for your visa a few weeks in advance to ensure it has been processed in time. -

 Can I get an e-visa for Tanzania?